-First priority will be given to looked after children and children who were previously looked after but ceased to be looked after because they were adopted or became subject to a child arrangements order or special guardianship order, including those children who appear to the Governors to have been in state care outside of England1 and ceased to be in state care as a result of being adopted ("LAC applicants").
+First priority will be given to looked after children and children who were previously looked after but ceased to be looked after because they were adopted or became subject to a child arrangements order or special guardianship order, including those children who appear to the Trust to have been in state care outside of England and ceased to be in state care as a result of being adopted ("LAC applicants").

-50% of the remaining places will be allocated to "Children of the Christian faith" following the criteria a-d below2.
+50% of the remaining places will be allocated to "Children of the Christian faith" following the criteria a-d below.
 This banding will be applied during the normal round of admission i.e. for the initial allocation.
 If places become available during the subsequent rounds of continuing interests, the banding will continue to be applied until the 50% threshold for Children of the Christian faith has been reached.

 'Children of the Christian Faith' are defined by regular attendance by the child and at least one of their parents (or carers) of worship (at least twice a month for a period of one year prior to the application being submitted) at a Trinitarian Christian church.
 A Trinitarian church is one that believes that there is one God, who is Father, Son and Holy Spirit.
 Attendance of Messy Church is considered worship.
 This must be evidenced by the completion of the Supplementary Information Form (SIF), counter-signed by the priest/minister.
 The SIF must be returned directly to the school at the time the application is made and no later than the statutory deadline for on-time applications.
-In the event that during the period specified for attendance at worship the church has been closed for public worship and has not provided alternative premises for that worship, the requirements of these arrangements in relation to attendance will only apply to the period when the church or alternative premises have been available for public worship.
+In the event that during the period specified for attendance at worship, the requirements of these arrangements in relation to attendance will only apply to the period when the church or alternative premises have been available for public worship.
 If the applicant is the priest/minister, then the form should be countersigned by another member of the clergy in your organisation.